benjiebob/SMALViewer/README.md

 }
 ```

-However, please do acknowledge the original authors of the SMAL animal model:
+Please also acknowledge the original authors of the SMAL animal model:
 ```
 @inproceedings{Zuffi:CVPR:2017,
   title = {{3D} Menagerie: Modeling the {3D} Shape and Pose of Animals},